Lifestohack/ffm_zmq/README.md

 # Ffmpeg Server and client setup with Real time ZMQ server Implementation

+This program helps you to stream real time video from one computer to another computer using ffmpeg.

 ffmpeg server:
 1. Binds a zmq server.
 1. Reads the bytes for the using ffmpeg as yuv other pix_fmt as stated in ffmpeg.